Vanishing Theorems and Complex Structures on Non-Classical Flag Domains: Vanishing theorems on compact quotients

-The following theorem was originally a conjecture of Griffiths.
+\end{proof} The following theorem was originally a conjecture of Green, Griffiths and Kerr.
 It was raised in Page 78 of \cite{GGK} and was verified for several special cases there.

-\begin{theorem} Let $D=G_\R/V$ be a non-classical period domain with $G_\R$ simple.
+\begin{theorem} Let $D=G_\R/V$ be a non-classical flag domain with $G_\R$ simple.
 Let $\Gamma \subset G_\R$ be a co-compact and torsion-free discrete subgroup and $X=\Gamma \backslash D$ be the corresponding compact complex manifold.
 Then, for any locally homogeneous vector bundle

 induced from an irreducible representation $\rho:\, V \to \mathrm{GL}(E)$ on a complex vector space $E$ with highest weight $\lambda \neq 0,$ we have that